ArjunNarzary/PMT_Client/README.md

 ## This is frontend part of the project

-## Techstack user are ReactJS, TypeScript, TailwindCss, Shadcn
+## Techstack used are ReactJS, TypeScript, TailwindCss, ShadcnUI

 ## To run the project